cristiandrami/CyberSecResources/notes/System and application security/challenges/1 - android/Android Challenges.md

     }
 ```

-But also in another method we can read "web socket" : "call" :
+But also in another method called `b` we can read `"web socket" : "call"` :
 ```java
  public static final String b(j jVar) {
         StringBuilder sb = new StringBuilder();